-The Society is proud of its members and the work they do to help the general public in planning for the future, but sometime problems do arise between client and Will Writer.
+The Society is proud of its members and the work they do to help the general public in planning for the future, but sometimes problems do arise between the client and Will Writer.

 Most of the time these issues can be resolved by talking to your Will Writer, however there may be occasions when these problems cannot be resolved or that the nature of the problem is such that you need to contact the Society for help.